 When required, account holders can provide a power of attorney (POA) to another person.
 This POA allows the person to operate the account on his or her behalf.

-All the investor’s holdings in the Demat account can be transferred to the nominee, survivor, or legal heir, in case of the investor’s demise through a transmission form.
+All the investor’s holdings in the Demat account can be transferred to the nominee, survivor, or legal heir, through a transmission form, in case of the investor’s demise through a transmission form.

 Further information on what is Demat account is and how to open Demat account is available here.